sjswuitchik/compPopGen_ms/MKpipeline/README.md

 hetAtr.genome : Heteronetta_atricapilla

-Note: you can also put the data directory into the config to avoid confusion between your working directory and your snpEff directory.

 ### In the parent directory (MKpipeline), you'll need a directory called input_data that contains:

 - single VCF for each of the ingroup and outgroup species and the associated index (\*.vcf.gz and \*.vcf.gz.tbi) e.g., hetAtr.vcf.gz and hetAtr.vcf.gz.tbi